BoopChat/boop/README.md

 1. Docker
     1. If you don't have docker desktop download it [here](https://www.docker.com/products/docker-desktop).
 Make sure it's running.
-    1. Create your container and database by either:
+    2. Create your container and database:
-        1. Using the following command in the terminal:
+        1. From the root:

-            `docker run -d -p 5432:5432 --name boop_db -e POSTGRES_PASSWORD=database-password -e POSTGRES_DB=database-name -e POSTGRES_USER=database-user postgres`
+            `npm run server-docker-compose`

         OR

-        1. Navigating to the server sub directory and using the docker compose file:
+        2. From the server sub directory:

             `docker-compose up -d`

 2. Database settings in server files:
     1. In VSCode or whatever code editor you're using open server/config and create a new file called config.json.
-    2. Use the sample_config.json file as a guide for the structure of the contents of config.json and fill in the information used in the command from step 1 or the server/docker-compose.yml file.
+    2. Copy the contents of the sample_config.json file into your config.json file.

 3. Run database migrations to create your tables in the database in docker (container MUST be running) using:

-    Make sure you have all needed dependencies:
+    1. Make sure you have all needed dependencies:

     In the project root run:

     `npm run install-all-deps`

-    Run the migrations:
+    2. Run the migrations:

+       1. from root:

+           `npm run server-migration`

+           OR

+       2. from server sub-dir

            `npx sequelize-cli db:migrate `

-4. Run the application in development mode using:
+4. Run the application in development mode using (in the root):

     `npm run dev`